georgepatterson2002/pingpong-leaderboard/README.md

 - Automatically updates leaderboard with win/loss stats and win percentage
 - Match history list with winner, players, and timestamp (in LA time)
 - Fully LAN-accessible for local network multiplayer setups
-- Saves all data in PostgreSQL (no more JSON files!)
+- Saves all data in PostgreSQL

 ## 🛠️ Tech Stack